The Non-Executive of AYR Strategies (AYRSF) is Buying Shares

-Today, the Non-Executive of AYR Strategies (AYRSF), Charles Edward Miles, bought shares of AYRSF for $36.9K.
+Today, the Non-Executive of AYR Strategies (AYRSF), Chris Roger Burggraeve, bought shares of AYRSF for $17K.

-Following Charles Edward Miles’ last AYRSF Buy transaction on March 20, 2020, the stock climbed by 13.9%.
-Following this transaction Charles Edward Miles’ holding in the company was increased by 4% to a total of $852.9K.
+Following Chris Roger Burggraeve’s last AYRSF Buy transaction on March 17, 2020, the stock climbed by 14.1%.
+This recent transaction increases Chris Roger Burggraeve’s holding in the company by 17% to a total of $130.8K.

 See today’s analyst top recommended stocks >>

-Based on 7 analyst ratings, the analyst consensus is Strong Buy with an average price target of $24.80, reflecting a -23.6% downside.
-Six different firms, including Needham and Canaccord Genuity, currently also have a Buy rating on the stock.
+Based on 7 analyst ratings, the analyst consensus is Strong Buy with an average price target of $24.85, reflecting a -25.2% downside.
+Six different firms, including Beacon and Canaccord Genuity, currently also have a Buy rating on the stock.

+The insider sentiment on AYR Strategies has been positive according to 11 insider trades in the past three months.
+This sentiment is slightly higher than the average sentiment of company insiders in this sector.

+Chris Roger Burggraeve’s trades have generated a 134.0% average return based on past transactions.
+DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
+To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.